Changes to housing benefit – benefit cap

-If the total comes to more than the maximum allowed, your housing benefit payments or universal credit payments will reduce.
+If the total comes to more than the maximum amount allowed, your housing benefit payments will be reduced.

-If you are affected by the benefit cap, it is important that you continue to pay your rent in full, making up any shortfall.
+If you are affected by the benefit cap, it is important that you continue to pay your rent in full, making up any shortfall in your housing benefit.
 If you don't pay your rent you could lose your home.

 There are a number of things you can do to avoid the benefit cap, or to make sure you have enough money to make up the shortfall.
 These include: